fastoch/JavaScript_DaveGray/README.md

 The slashes delimit the regular expression.

-The g flag stands for 'global' search, which means 'find every match in that text'.
+The `g` flag stands for 'global' search, which means 'find every match in that text'.
 If we omit the g flag, the search will only return the first match.

-We could also use the i flag, which stands for 'case insensitive'.
+We could also use the `i` flag, which stands for 'case insensitive'.

+The `m` flag allows to select **multiline** occurrences of a pattern.

 ### Negated character set